MakerSquare18/oneTouch/README.md

 ### Apple Watch Application

 When a user opens the oneTouch application on their Apple Watch, they are presented with a list of all their favorite product which they can purchase by force-pressing the screen.
+Funds will be automatically transferred from the user's vaulted credit card to the merchants PayPal account.
+The user will receive a QR code which they can use as real-life proof that they've paid for an item.
+In addition, the merchant receives an email containing details of the transaction (for their own records, or in case the purchase requires the merchant to ship the product to the user.)

 ![](http://g.recordit.co/acBQJ0RaFS.gif)